 Step 2: Treat Standing Water That Cannot Be Eliminated

-Despite your best efforts, there might be some standing water you cannot remove.
-For these, consider applying mosquito controls called larvicides.
+Despite your best efforts, there might be some standing water you cannot remove (for example, rain barrels, permanent water bodies, ditches, and other water sources).
+For these, consider applying mosquito controls called larvicides as part of a practical mosquito management plan.

 Choose the Right Larvicide

-• Bacillus thuringiensis israelensis (Bti) is a bacterium that targets mosquito larvae specifically, making it safe for non-target wildlife and pets.
+- Bacillus thuringiensis israelensis (Bti) is a bacterium that targets mosquito larvae specifically, making it a low-risk larvicide and safe for non-target wildlife, pollinators, and pets when used as directed.

-• Methoprene acts as a growth disruptor, preventing larvae from maturing into adult mosquitos.
+- Methoprene acts as a growth disruptor, preventing larvae from maturing into adult mosquitos and adult mosquitoes.

 Application